DamTchorzewski/DamTchorzewski/README.md

 - 🔭 I’m currently working as a senior bicycle mechanic.
 - 🌱 I’m currently learning React and Node.js.
-- 👯 I’m looking to work in the IT industry.
+- 👯 I’m looking to work in the IT proffesion.
-- 😄 My passions: 👨‍💻 information technology, 🐛 programming, 🔥🚴‍ extreme bike riding, 🛠️ mechanics.
+- 😄 My passions: 👨‍💻 computer technology, 🐛 programming, 🔥🚴‍ extreme bike riding, 🛠️ mechanics.

 ## 🏗️My projects